RedBearLab/BLE_HCI/README.md

 The libraries was written for Python and Arduino.
 Tested on Windows and Mac OS X, but this is still a work in progress, not all HCI commands and events have been implemented or fully tested.

+The HCI firmware is built from TI CC254x SDK, refer to HostTestApp project if you want to study the firmware code.

 Example 1
 =========